Nicholas J. Belkin: Biography

 Nicholas Belkin studied Slavic Philology at the University of Washington, graduating in 1968.
 He graduated from the same college in Library Science 2 years later (1970), and read his doctoral thesis in 1977 in the University of London.
 He worked in the Information Science department of this university from 1975 to 1985.
 That year, he signed for the Faculty of Communication and Information at Rutgers University (USA).

-He has been a visiting professor at Western Ontario University (Canada) and Free University of Berlin.
+He has been a visiting professor at Western Ontario University(Canada), Dhirubhai Ambani Institute of Information and Communication Technology (India) and Free University of Berlin.
 He has been a visiting researcher at the National University of Singapore in 1996.
 He has given more than 200 lectures around the world.

 He has been president of Association for Computing Machinery SIGIR (Special Interest Group on Information Retrieval) during the period 1995-1999, and president of the American Society of Information Science and Technology (ASIST) in 2005.

 Nicholas Belkin has served on numerous editorial boards of numerous scientific journals.
 Among the most prestigious are "Information Processing and Management" and "Information Retrieval".